radioapple/food-classifier/README.md

 **Figure 1.7:** Confusion matrix of adjusted final experimental model.

 This tells us that the model learned 'beef_carpaccio' very well, but often tends to confuse other food items for `ramen`.
+This is likely due to the fact that beef carpaccio has a different colour from ramen and carrot cake, which are more similar in colour.
+Ramen also consists of many different food items with a variety of shapes, so it is more likely to get confused with other food items.

 Since there are 250 test images per class, this matrix also gives us the accuracies per class.
 They are summarized in table 1.5 below.

 Class Name | Accuracy
 ---|---